Pleurotus dryinus

+Taxonomy

-The original definition of this fungus as Agaricus dryinus was made by Persoon in 1800.
-In 1871 in his "Führer in die Pilzkunde" ("Guide to mycology"), Paul Kummer introduced Pleurotus as a genus and defined three similar ringed species: Pleurotus corticatus, Pleurotus Albertini and P. dryinus.
-They were distinguished because only P. corticatus has intertwined ("anastomosing") gills on the stem and P. Albertini is bigger and grows on conifer wood rather than oak.
-However, nowadays all three are considered to be forms of the same species.
+The original definition of this fungus as Agaricus dryinus was made by Christian Hendrik Persoon in 1800.
+In 1871, Paul Kummer introduced Pleurotus as a genus and defined three similar ringed species: Pleurotus corticatus, Pleurotus albertini and P. dryinus.
+They were distinguished because only P. corticatus has intertwined ("anastomosing") gills on the stem and P. albertini is bigger and grows on conifer wood rather than oak.
+All three are now considered to be forms of the same species.
 The name dryinus takes precedence because it is the oldest.

-Also, in 1874 Fries defined a species Pleurotus tephrotrichus, having a deeper grey colour, which again has been incorporated into P. dryinus but may be distinguished as the variety P. dryinus var. tephrotrichus.
+Also, in 1874 Elias Magnus Fries defined a species as Pleurotus tephrotrichus, which has a deeper grey colour.
+This has also been incorporated into P. dryinus but may be distinguished as the variety tephrotrichus.

-The English name "Veiled Oyster Mushroom" has been given to this species.